 ELEVEN: Put everything back the way you found it.

 Honestly, this whole thing wasn’t as hard as originally thought, minus the hateful roll pins.
 There is a solution for those, right?
-BUY A PUNCH TOOL.
+This 9-piece Roll Pin Punch Tool Set.
 Once the worm gear was back in the tower it was a matter of returning all of the screws to their rightful place.

 - Three on the gear tower